calvin-vin/pomodoro-app/README.md

 # Pomodoro Clock

-This project following tutorial from Gwendolyn Faraday and I make some adjustment
+This project is following tutorial from Gwendolyn Faraday and I make some changes and adjustment

 ## Features